 Why does orange represent Harmony Week?

 - Orange has been the Harmony Week colour since the first event was held in 1999.

 - Traditionally the colour orange relates to social communication, stimulating two-way conversations.
 It aids in the development of new ideas and frees the spirit of its limitations, giving us the freedom to be ourselves.
 At the same time it encourages self-respect and respect of others.

 - Harmony Week is about inclusiveness, respect and a sense of belonging for everyone.

 - It is about celebrating the benefits of our multicultural society which has come about as a result of the successful integration of migrants into the Australian community.

-- Let’s come together with friends and family and through schools, workplaces and our wider communities to celebrate our diversity this Harmony Day on 21 March.
+- Let’s come together with friends and family and through schools, workplaces and our wider communities to celebrate our diversity.

 - Be proud of our strong and successful multicultural society.
 Sharing our cultural heritage is part of celebrating what it means to be Australian.

 - Our shared Australian values of respect, equality and freedom go beyond our different cultures, and are what makes Australia such a great place to live.

 - The message of respect and belonging goes beyond the week long celebration.
 It can be lived by each of us, every day.